Arcnilya/resolver-lab/README.md

 # Resolver Lab

-The Resolver Lab is a comprehensive toolkit designed to facilitate the testing, monitoring, and analysis of DNS resolvers within a local and controlled environment.
-This repository contains Dockerfiles for building open-source DNS resolvers in isolated containers, enabling seamless testing and comparison of various resolver versions and configurations.
-In addition to the resolver containers, the lab includes containers with authoritative name servers under a custom top-level domain.
-This allows for in-depth traffic analysis and the development of novel monitoring techniques at diverse vantage points within the DNS ecosystem.
+The Resolver Lab is a comprehensive platform that offers a controlled testing environment where various DNS resolver implementations can be thoroughly assessed and compared.
+At its core, the lab features dockerized resolver containers for testing with variables for changing versions and configurations.
+The Resolver Lab includes an authoritative name server for a custom top-level domain, a suite of authoritative second-level domain name servers, and a versatile client script for structured query testing.
+These components collectively facilitate the analysis of resolver behavior under diverse scenarios in an isolated environment entirely under the user's control.
+Interacting with the resolvers and observing queries at the authoritative name servers reveal valuable insights into resolver behavior and potential vulnerabilities.

 ## Components
 ### Resolver Containers